 Our strategy includes growing our existing brands and regularly introducing new products that offer sustainability, excellent value and long-term quality.
-To maintain our leadership position, we are continually expanding our North American network and providing excellently engineered, complete solutions and not just pieces to a puzzle.
+To maintain our leadership position, we are continually expanding our sales network in North America and Europe and providing excellently engineered, complete solutions and not just pieces to a puzzle.

 As we began working with frameless doors in Europe, years before most the world even heard the word frameless, we gathered extensive experience in what works and what doesn’t.
-Today, many companies in North America will still try to sell you pieces, a profile here, a hinge there, and convince you that you can make frameless doors.
-For the non-inexperienced, with lots of time to waste, this seems like a reasonable adventure, but after your result falls apart, you will discover that a complete solution will save you time, money and your reputation. oneplane™ is the culmination of a complete line of proven interior and entrance doors, all frameless or co-planar, all high-end and all installed without tremendous effort or planning time.
+Today, many companies in North America will still try to sell you pieces, a profile here, a hinge there, and convince you that you can make your own frameless doors.
+For people with lots of time to waste, this seems like an adventure, but an engineered solution will save you time, money and your reputation. oneplane™ is the culmination of a complete line of tested interior and entrance doors, all frameless or co-planar, all high-end and all installed without tremendous effort or planning time.

 The Convex® line of door levers and locks is undoubtedly one of the most extensive and highest quality on the market.
-Designers often get high talking about oil-rubbed-bronze but when you get past the lingo, if you are not using modern magnetic lock cases without visible strike plates, if you are not using 3D concealed hinges, if you are not using magnetic stoppers, flush handles or digital locking, you are missing the technological advances of the last 15 years.
 Our unique and minimalist Convex® line of door hardware is on display in our studio in the design district of New York.
 For clients using our hardware with our doors, we also take care of the milling – leaving you even more time for that after work cocktail.

 OnLevel® is the world leader in frameless glass balustrades for contractors.
 The engineering of these elements (you provide the glass locally) is based around safety, aesthetics and ease of installation.
-We use OnLevel® railing profiles in our stairplane™ staircases and balustrades, and you can use them outside on your latest tower project balconies.
-These profiles are for big projects – airports, shopping centers, schools, where a steel-product could never keep up with aethetics or maintanance.
+We use OnLevel® railing profiles in our stairplane™ staircases and balustrades, and you can use them outside on your latest tower project.
+These profiles are for big projects – skyscrapers, airports, shopping centers, schools, where a steel product could never keep up with aethetics or maintanance.